 Presenting Ideas, Avoiding The Information Avalanche

 Decipher: Avoid using jargon that only you and a select few in your industry can understand.
-It may make you sound like an authority, but it also makes you frustrating to listen to.
+It may make you sound like an authority, but it also makes you frustrating to listen to because you are hard to understand.
 Make sure that you are doing all that you can to make it easy for listeners to follow.

-Best practice is to have no more than three or four bullets per slide and they should be in an easy to read font.
+Best practice is to have one concept per slide no more than four bullets.
+The bigger the font, the better for easy reading.
 The letters should be no smaller than 18-20 points depending on the font and even that’s on the small side.
 The header of the slide should be larger than the font in the body and should give the audience an indication of the points you need to make.

-Decorate: Visuals matter.
+Decorate: Add life to ideas by adding images or colourful text.
 They help to emphasize your point and transform your presentation into a multilevel message.
-Try to avoid clipart, it rarely meets the challenge and can make your information seem inconsequential.
+Avoid clip art, it rarely meets the challenge and can make your information seem inconsequential.

 Deliver: Repeat important messages.
 Know your audience.
 Your enthusiasm can make up for a number of weaknesses, but you have to be understood.
 The audience needs to be clear about why what you are saying might be of interest to them.

 Mix things up.
 Every once in awhile and try a different presentation style.
-If you’d like to try something a little different from PowerPoint, consider using Prezi.
-Don’t know much about it?
-Take a look below and check out the quick video.
+If you’d like to try something a little different from PowerPoint, consider using Prezi, Adobe’s Spark, Visme or one of the many other awesome presentation tools out there.
+Or use them to incorporate some fun into your PowerPoint.
+The ones mentioned here are free and relatively easy to use.